10 Silent Signs of Diabetes

 Diabetes and obesity are interrelated; we don’t always know which came first.

-People know cancer, heart disease, stroke, AIDS and Alzheimer’s disease are serious, but tend to pay little heed to diabetes.
-They would be more concerned if they realized that diabetes directly contributes to many other conditions that decrease quality as well as length of life.
+People know cancer, heart disease, stroke, and Alzheimer’s disease are serious, but may minimize diabetes.
+They would be more concerned if they know diabetes directly contributes to many other conditions that decrease quality as well as length of life.

-1. atherosclerosis, a fancy name for narrowed or blocked arteries, the blood vessels that carry oxygen rich blood; depending on which arteries this can lead to heart attacks, stroke, loss of vision-retinopathy, limb pain and amputation
+1. atherosclerosis, a fancy name for narrowed or blocked arteries, the blood vessels that carry oxygen rich blood; this can lead to heart attacks, stroke, loss of vision-retinopathy, limb pain, and amputation

 2. loss of kidney function, called nephropathy, which can progress into ESRD (end stage renal disease)